cloudmesh-community/book/chapters/cloud/datacenter.md

 ![Data Never Sleeps  [@www-image-data-never-sleeps-7]](images/data-never-sleeps-7.jpg){#fig:data-never-sleeps-7}

-In contrast in 2017 we observed: A staggering 3.8Mil google searches are executed every minute.
+In contrast in 2017 we observed: A 3.8Mil google searches are executed every minute.
 Surprisingly the weather channel receives over 18Mil forecast requests which is even higher than the 12Mil text messages send every minute.
 Youtube certainly serving a significant